anqorithm/Saudi-CERT-API/README.md

 ![Python](https://img.shields.io/badge/Python-blue?style=for-the-badge&logo=python)

 ## Overview 📖

+This repository has a tool and an API for Saudi CERT alerts.
+Its goal is to help improve online safety knowledge in Saudi Arabia.
+Using AWS Lambda, this project takes Saudi CERT's alerts, organizes them, and makes them easy to get through a public API.

-This AWS Lambda function is designed to retrieve security alerts from a MongoDB database.
+These AWS Lambda function are designed to retrieve security alerts from a MongoDB database.
 It supports querying alerts by various attributes such as ID, title, severity, and more.

 ## Features ✨
 - Fetch alerts by ID or other specified attributes.